 Here is what happens after you accept an offer at the job fair.
 Please note that attending job fairs does not guarantee a position.

 - Your information is sent for background check.

-- Supervisor will contact you to begin working once they receive approval.
+- The hiring manager will contact you to begin working.
+Please do not begin working without approval.

 - Remember first impressions matter

 - Most positions are business casual (no jeans, tights, etc.)

 - No flashy jewelry, makeup, or heavy perfume/cologne